u007/drismify/README.md

 ## Changes

+- Implemented nested writes functionality for creating, connecting, disconnecting, and deleting related records
+- Added support for to-one and to-many relationships in nested operations
+- Implemented many-to-many relationship handling with explicit join tables
+- Added support for updating join records in many-to-many relationships
 - Replaced all mock tests with actual implementations in the Prisma Extends Support test suite
 - Fixed test cases to properly work with model extensions, result extensions, and async methods
 - Added comprehensive tests for $allModels extensions and multiple extension combinations